cpsc6300/course-project-ali-pranith-and-giyoon/report/report.md

 | Logitstic Regression  | 0.9084  |0.9076  |0.9082 |

-From the comparisions models, we found that Random Forest has the highest accuracy (over 98%) and Logistic Rgression has the lowest accuracy (under92%).
+From the comparison of models, we found that Random Forest has the highest accuracy (over 98%) and Logistic Rgression has the lowest accuracy (under92%).

 Thus, in scenario 1, it is recommened to use Random Forest model.